spencerdcarlson/google-certs/README.md

 ```

 ## Usage
+Invoke `GoogleCerts.get/0` or `GoogleCerts.fetch/1` where needed.

+### More Info
-`GoogleCerts.CertificateCache` is an [Agent](https://hexdocs.pm/elixir/Agent.html)
+`GoogleCerts.CertificateCache` is an [Agent](https://hexdocs.pm/elixir/Agent.html) that will automatically be
+started and hydrated so that calls to `GoogleCerts.get/0` or `GoogleCerts.fetch/1` will return the cached results.

+Every time `GoogleCerts.get/0` or `GoogleCerts.fetch/1` is invoked, the expiration of the cached certificates is checked.
+If
+the certificates are expired then a new network request is automatically issued to Google's API to refresh the cache.

+### Optional
+If you wish to start `GoogleCerts.CertificateCache` manually you can set `GOOGLE_CERTS_ENABLE_AUTO_START=false`
-so you can simply add it to your supervision tree and Google's certificates will be downloaded and cached on startup.
+or `auto_start?: false` and add it to your supervision tree.
 ```elixir
   use Application
   alias GoogleCerts.CertificateCache